tikv/website/content/docs/5.1/develop/clients/introduction.md

 It is **not supported** to use both the raw and transactional APIs on the same keyspace.
 {{< /warning >}}

-TiKV has clients for a number of languages:
+TiKV provides the following clients developed in different programming languages:

 | Clients                    | RawKV API         | TxnKV API         | Supported TiKV Version |
 | -------------------------- | ----------------- | ----------------- | ---------------------- |